 Yes, the math is correct.
 Your team may have 1000 variations on how to reach prospects!

-Add in the different messages you might deliver during those outreach attempts and the variations are virtually endless.
+Add in the different messages reps may deliver during those outreach attempts and the variations are virtually endless.

 Adding Insult to Injury…